GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 *  /opps/v2/opportunities/{opportunityId}/relatedopportunities

-Please use v3 for the following APIs to utilize “Recruitment strategies(farCases)” for Consolidate/(Substantially) Bundle notices.
+Please use v3 for the following APIs to utilize “Requirement strategies(farCases)” for Consolidate/(Substantially) Bundle notices.
 Business rules for v3 endpoints can be found in the corresponding API sections.

 * Create Draft Opportunity
 * Create and Publish Opportunity